 6. As a direct result of step 3, the MBSTF begins to ingest content from the MBS Application Provider (if the pull-based Object acquisition method is provisioned) or starts accepting content published by the MBS Application Provider (if the Packet Distribution Method or the push-based Object acquisition method is provisioned).

 7. The MBSTF may process the ingested content according to the provisioned distribution method, as defined in clause 4.3.3.
-This may optionally include the computation of Application Level FEC (AL-FEC) information.
+This may optionally include the computation of Application Layer FEC (AL-FEC) information.

 8. The MBSTF distributes the resulting MBS data at reference point MBS-4-MC.
 This is achieved by passing the MBS data to the MB-UPF via reference point Nmb9 and/or to the MBMS-GW via reference point SGi-mb, according to the protocol stacks defined in clause 8.2 of TS 23.247 [5].